-In addition, landlords must dispose of credit reports and such records when they’re done with them—for example, by using a shredder.
+In addition, landlords must carefully dispose of credit reports and such records when they’re done with them—for example, by using a shredder.
 This portion of the FACT Act was passed in order to combat the increasing reports of identity theft.
 It applies to every landlord who pulls a credit report, no matter how small your operation.
 The Federal Trade Commission, which interprets the Act, encourages you to similarly safeguard and dispose of any record that contains a tenant’s or applicant’s personal or financial information.
 This would include the rental application itself, as well as any notes you make that include such information.

 How Landlords Should Handle Tenants’ Credit Reports

 Implementing the Disposal Rule will require some effort and follow-through, though it need not be a burdensome chore.
 Here are some suggestions for landlords:

 Maintain applicant, tenant, and employee files in a locked cabinet.
 This is a good practice for many reasons.
 Only you and your manager should have access to these files.